Malibia/exitor-dapp/README.md

 ### Exitor-dapp

-Business Exiting dApp on Algorand
+ Exiting dApp for Kenyan local businesses on Algorand

 To Do: